 The specific restoration practice described in each study was recorded and subsequently classified as active or passive restoration.
 Passive restoration refers to the natural regeneration of degraded ecosystems with minimal or not human interventions which may include the cessation of the prior disturbance, for example fencing for the exclusion of grazing (7).
 Instead, active restoration implies direct human interventions on ecosystems to assist and accelerate their restoration (19).
 The different practices that addressed a similar restoration goal were further classified into four main categories: soil, i.e. including those practices with intervention in soils; vegetation; water supply and grazing exclusion.
 Soil and vegetation practices included both active and passive types of restoration, water supply was classified as an active restoration practice, and grazing exclusion as passive.
 Moreover, for each study we extracted data of the restoration outcome adopted to estimate the mean effect and relative variation for each restoration practice reported in primary studies (22).
 We grouped the different outcomes into four general categories as well: soil, vegetation, animals and habitat.
 These four categories were measured by studies with an active restoration approach, while evaluation of restoration outcomes on animals was not performed in passive restoration studies.

 We collected data of all the response variables reported in each article.
 For each response variable, we extracted the mean and standard deviation.
 When these data were provided in figures, we used WebPlotDigitizer (28) to extract values.
-In addition, we data of the mean annual temperature and annual precipitation from the study sites of each article to calculate the aridity index (23) and, of the duration of experiments expressed in months.
+In addition, we collected you mean looked up in WorldClim or only if it was listed in the paper? data of the mean annual temperature and annual precipitation from the study sites of each article to calculate the aridity index (23) and, of the duration of experiments expressed in months.
 The aridity index and the duration of experiments were used as covariates in statistical models.

 Statistical analysis